jacai1011/RepsBot/README.md

 Software for Raspberry Pi 4B used to automate track gym reps and posture for detected exercise using OpenCV.

 ## HOG Tracker
 Uses HOG (Histogram of oriented gradients) to track reps based on whether person is in detected frame or not.
 Only works on upright/standing exercises and counts based on detection of person based on whether they are standing or performing movement.
-Unreliable due to limitations of RPI4B and limited accuracy along with the limitations of the HOG itself being unable to track precise movements.
+Unreliable due to limitations of RPI4B and limited accuracy along with the limitations of the HOG itself being unable to track precise movements with given input.

 ## TFlow Tracker
 Uses TensorFlow and MobileNet model to track precise movement of person.
 Able to map basic keypoints of a human frame output into a live stream.
 Limited to 257x257 due to RPI4B capability however tracks movement with reasonable reliability and accuracy.
 Uses the Google Posenet model: